John Demers

 John Charles Demers (born September 21, 1971) is an Italian-born American lawyer who served as United States Assistant Attorney General for the National Security Division (NSD) from 2018 to 2021.
-He also served as acting United States Attorney General in his capacity as United States Assistant Attorney General for the National Security Division (NSD) for a few hours following the resignation of Jeffrey Rosen at noon on January 20, 2021 until President Joe Biden signed an executive order naming Deputy Assistant Attorney General for Human Resources and Administration Monty Wilkinson as acting United States Attorney General later that day.
+He also served as acting United States Attorney General in his capacity as United States Assistant Attorney General for the NSD for a few hours following the resignation of Jeffrey Rosen at noon on January 20, 2021, until President Joe Biden signed an executive order naming Deputy Assistant Attorney General for Human Resources and Administration Monty Wilkinson as acting United States Attorney General later that day.

-As U.S. assistant attorney general for the National Security Division, Demers was the top official for national security at the U.S. Department of Justice (DOJ).
+As U.S. assistant attorney general for the NSD, Demers was the top official for national security at the U.S. Department of Justice (DOJ).
 During his tenure in the NSD, he was selected by Attorney General Jeff Sessions to lead the China Initiative and oversaw counterespionage operations in foreign intelligence.
 Although nominated by President Donald Trump, he also served under the Biden administration, where he was the longest-serving Senate-confirmed official from the Trump administration that was retained.

 Demer's exit from the Justice Department garnered attention when the 2017–2018 Department of Justice metadata seizures became publicly known in June 2021, which coincided with his departure.
 He was eventually succeeded by Matthew G. Olsen.
 Demers returned to work at Boeing afterward, where he previously had been a vice president and general counsel leading the company's international defense, space, and security affairs.

 Early life and education

 Demers was born on September 21, 1971, in Gubbio, Italy.
 His parents are Pina and Frank Demers, and he came from a family of teachers.
 Demers attended the College of the Holy Cross, where he majored in political science and Italian studies and received the college's Maurizio Vannicelli Prize.
-He graduated from Holy Cross with his Bachelor of Arts (B.A.), magna cum laude, in 1993 with membership in Phi Beta Kappa and the Jesuit honor society Alpha Sigma Nu.
+He graduated from Holy Cross with his Bachelor of Arts, magna cum laude, in 1993 with membership in Phi Beta Kappa and the Jesuit honor society Alpha Sigma Nu.

 After attaining a Watson Fellowship to study in Italy, Demers became a research assistant for the National Center on Addiction and Substance Abuse at Columbia University, then enrolled in Harvard Law School in August 1996.
 While at Harvard, he had been a classmate and friend of John P. Carlin, who would later serve as acting United States Deputy Attorney General.
 He clerked at the United States Attorney's Office for the District of Massachusetts in 1997 and was a summer associate at the law firm of Simpson Thacher & Bartlett in 1998.

 Demers obtained his Juris Doctor (J.D.), magna cum laude, from Harvard Law School in May 1999.
 After graduation, he served as a law clerk for Judge Diarmuid O'Scannlain of the U.S. Court of Appeals for the Ninth Circuit from 1999 to 2000.
 He was a co-clerk with David Lat.